openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Model conversion

 Deep Learning Inference Engine (IE) supports models in Intermediate Representation (IR) format.
-Model from any supported framework can be  converted to IR using Model Optimizer tool included in OpenVINO&trade; package.
-More information about conversion you can learn [here](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+A model from any supported framework can be converted to IR using Model Optimizer tool included in OpenVINO&trade; package.
+Find more information about conversion in [[Model Optimizer Developer Guide](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 After successful conversion you will get model in IR format `*.xml` representing net graph and `*.bin` containing net parameters.

 > **NOTE 1**: due to OpenVINO&trade; paradigms, image pre-processing parameters (mean and scale) should be built into converted model to simplify model usage.